Michaela Tabb: Snooker

 Tabb became the first woman to referee a World Snooker Championship final in 2009, officiating as John Higgins defeated Shaun Murphy 18–9 to capture his third world title.
 She also refereed the 2012 World Snooker Championship final, in which Ronnie O'Sullivan defeated Ali Carter 18–11 to win his fourth world title.
-As of 2022, she remains the only female referee to have officiated at a world championship final.
+She remained the only female referee to have officiated at a world championship final until Desislava Bozhilova did so at the 2025 World Snooker Championship final.

 On 19 March 2015, World Snooker Ltd announced that Tabb had left the professional refereeing circuit.
 In September 2015, appearing under her married name of Michaela McInnes, Tabb brought an Employment Tribunal against World Snooker Ltd, claiming sexual discrimination, unfair dismissal and breach of contract.
 World Snooker Ltd made an undisclosed out-of-court financial settlement.
-Since leaving the main professional circuit, she has continued to referee World Seniors Tour events, including the World Seniors Championship finals in 2019, 2020 and 2022.
+After leaving the main professional circuit, Tabb continued to referee World Seniors Tour events, including the World Seniors Championship finals in 2019, 2020, 2022, 2023 and 2025.
+On 11 May 2025, after refereeing the first session of the 2025 World Seniors Championship final, Tabb retired from refereeing standard snooker events, bringing to an end a 24-year career.

+The professional snooker tour now features a significant number of female referees, including Desislava Bozhilova, Maike Kesseler, and Tatiana Woollaston.
+Tabb has commented on her groundbreaking role in opening the sport up to female referees, saying: "I know that my legacy is that all these young ladies that I can see on the television are doing that job because I did it”.